Frequently Asked Questions

 *The Universal model is not recommended for traversing, as its performance is not optimal.

 It all depends on where you want to go and what you want to do. =)

 Revolution is without a doubt the ultimate model.
 It is designed to withstand even the most extreme winter conditions.
 It guarantees high degree of traction and ensure precise control, stability and safety during ascent and descent.
 Their crampons on the toe of the binding are essential to develop grip for ascent.
 The Heel Lift System allows the heel to rise.
 Thus the weight can be transferred to the rear of the snowshoe to maintain traction over the length of the snowshoe.
-Respectively the rear crampons and the open-ended U-structure ensure stability on descent.
+Respectively the rear crampons and the open-ended O-structure ensure stability and flexibility on descent.